 She looks up to find Franco silhouetted in the doorway, warm yellow light spilling out around him.

-"Hey," she grumbles, shoves her keys into her coat pocket, throws her purse over her arm and slogs her way to the door.
+"Hey," she grumbles, shoves the cold keys into her coat pocket, throws her purse over her arm and slogs her way to the door.

 "Grumpy?" he says, as she offers her cheek for a kiss.